 Some people are blessedly organised.
 They keep everything on record; files neatly labelled for your convenience should they not be around to guide you through a lifetime’s worth of documents.

+But not everyone is that organised.
+And when family members pass away without leaving a folder marked “After my death”, it can be hard to keep track of all their policies and funds.
 According to ASIC around $1 billion is available to be claimed from lost bank accounts, shares, investments and life insurance policies.
 In 2013, there was more than $80 million in unclaimed life insurance policies in Australia?1.

-It may require a bit of detective work, but the effort may just pay off.
-Meanwhile, the internet has made it far easier for you to confirm and claim lost life insurance policies.
+You may not even know they had a life insurance policy.
+If that’s the case, it can get lost or remain unclaimed for years.
+It may require a bit of detective work to find a family member’s unclaimed policy , but the effort may pay off.
+Certainly, the internet has made it far easier for you to find and claim lost life insurance policies.

 How unclaimed life insurance is processed

-After seven years (recently changed from three years), all unclaimed Life Insurance in Australia is deposited with the Australian Securities and Investments Commission (ASIC).
-ASIC transfers these funds to the Commonwealth of Australia Consolidated Revenue Fund.
-The money stays there until it can be claimed by the rightful owner, however long that may take2.
+After seven years (recently changed from three years), all unclaimed life insurance in Australia is deposited with the Australian Securities and Investments Commission (ASIC); ASIC transfers these funds to the Commonwealth of Australia Consolidated Revenue Fund.
+The money stays there until it is claimed by the rightful owner, however long that may take2.

-It doesn’t matter how long the policy has remained dormant; there’s no time limit on claiming unclaimed policies.
-ASIC’s unclaimed money database stores lost money from as far back as 1952 for Life Insurance companies3.
-Even better news is that since 1 July 2013, unclaimed money in ASIC earns interest tax free4.
+It doesn’t matter how long the policy has remained dormant – there’s no time limit on claiming unclaimed policies.
+On behalf of life insurance companies, ASIC’s unclaimed money search database goes as far back as 1952 3.
+Since 1 July 2013, the interest this unclaimed money earns has been tax free4.